qrman/qrman.github.io/_posts/2015-07-10-vertx3-guice.markdown

 Soon Roger Federer and Novak Djokovic will play for [Wimbledon Championship](http://www.wimbledon.com).
 Let's use them in small application, which will handles HTTP GET request and returns name of tournament winner based on their Karma.

-Below, WimbledonVerticle code snippet shows how Dependency magic happens.
+Below, WimbledonVerticle code snippet shows how dependency magic happens.
 While extending AbstractVerticle we already have an instance of Vertx class.
 Guice allows injecting dependencies into already constructed instance.
 And that's all (almost).

 {% highlight java linenos%}